makubacki/tianocore.github.io/New to git.md

     * For your personal development branches where no one is depending on the branch, it is okay to force push.
 In fact, most people will eventually find that force pushing is a good way to backup the currect state of their development work on a remote server.

+    * It is also very common to make changes to the commit(s) on your branch based on code review feedback, amend the changes to the commits, and then force push to the branch to your fork which reflects the changes in its associated PR.